Automatic airway segmentation from Computed Tomography using robust and efficient 3-D convolutional neural networks: Methods

 \subsection{Implementation of networks}

 When building the U-Net, the degrees of freedom (or hyperparameters) that determine the capacity of the network are i) the number of resolution levels in the U-Net, ii) the number of feature maps in the first layer, iii) the input image size, and iv) the training batch size.
-We chose these hyperparameters to build a network that can process the largest input images possible while fitting in a graphical card GPU NVIDIA Quadro P6000 with 24 GB memory.
-This results in a U-Net with 5 levels of resolution, 16 feature maps in the first layer, and training batches containing only one image.
-The largest image size that we can fit (and that we can use with the series of non-padded convolutions in the U-Net) is $252\timestxt252\timestxt252$, which can typically cover a full lung.
+We optimized these hyperparameters using subsets of training data from the two datasets used in this paper.
+We observed that the input image size was the most important parameter, and that by using larger input patches we obtained better results and faster convergence of the training and validation losses.
+With this, we found an optimal U-Net of 5 levels, 16 feature maps in the first layer, input size of $252\timestxt252\timestxt252$, and training batches containing only one image.
+This network can fit in a graphical card GPU NVIDIA Quadro P6000 with 24 GB memory during training.
 This U-Net construction is used for all the experiments undertaken in this paper.
 The implementation of the network is done using the Pytorch framework~\cite{Pytorch2019}.